enkelprifti98/packet-esxi-6-7/README.md

 reboot
 ```

-Once the update has completed, the server should now be running VMWare ESXi 6.7!
+Once the update has completed, the server should now be running VMware ESXi 6.7!